stoachup/ez-excel-mgt/docs/readme.md

 A Rust-powered Python module for efficient Excel file manipulation.

+- **Filling**: Fill an existing sheet of an existing Excel file with data based on headers that are not necessarily in the first row of the sheet.
+Can handle Pandas, Polars and Dict of Lists.
+List of lists is also supported, provided the column names are provided too.
+Can handle overwriting existing data.
+Can skip nulls.
+Can handle strict matching of column names.

 ## Installation

 Install the module using `pip` or your favorite package manager: